Skip to content

 Sink List View

-2. Fill in a sink name and click Next.
+2. Fill in a sink name and set sink backend to Otlphtp.

-Optionally, add sink tags by filling in the Key and Value fields.
-Click + after each key-value pair, and then click Next.
+• Optionally, add a description and sink tags by filling in the Tag Key and Tag Value fields.
+Click + after each key-value pair.

 Save Sink